-This version of True American (the drinking game from the show New Girl) was created by my husband to be a fun party game that can be played in a few minutes.
-Our True American rules are a little different, but very inspired by the show.
+A version of True American that can be played in a few minutes.
+Our True American rules are different but still inspired by the New Girl game.
 And the floor is still lava.

 We wanted to play True American for a 4th of July party, because nothing seemed more American than a game called True American.
 Plus, who doesn’t love to climb on other people’s furniture?
-But the game from New Girl takes a long time to play, and the rules aren’t super clear.
-Jesse decided to rework the True American rules and the game so that we could play it multiple times and keep people interested.
+But the game from New Girl takes a long time to play.
+Plus, the rules aren’t super clear.
+We decided to rework the True American game and rules.
+Then, we could play it multiple times and keep people interested.
 And thus True American of 1776 was born!

 To play you’re going to need red solo cups, a goblet or chalice of sorts (we used a PLASTIC wine glass), a picture of King George, duct tape and plenty of space to set up your “game board.”
 We used our garage to play and set up a table in the center of the room.
-In the middle of the table is where King George and the “chalice” go, they will be surrounded by red solo cups (the Red Coats).
+In the middle of the table is where King George, a bottle of alcohol, and the “chalice” go.
+They will be surrounded by red solo cups (the Red Coats).
 In the first two games we actually had the cups set up in a uniform manner, but stopped caring later in the night.
 You will need at least 6 cups per player (ex.
 5 players equals 30 cups).
 Still with me?

 Around the table is where you want to set up your “game board.”
 We used an assortment of chairs (we have a set of “party chairs” that are old and crappy that we used), cardboard boxes, door mats and pieces of plywood for “spaces.”
 People stand on these spaces to stay out of the lava aka the floor.
 The “spaces” were setup in a circular pattern around the table.
 Hopefully, this

 True American Rules